Chhat2206/Retro-Brick-Breaker/README.md

 - **Feature**:
   - **Issue**:

-## New Java Classes:
+## New Java Classes

-- Enumerate any new Java classes that you introduced for the assignment.
-Include a brief description of each class's purpose and its location in the code.
+In this project, several new Java classes were introduced to enhance the game's functionality.
+Below is a brief description of each class and its purpose:

+### SoundManager
+- **Purpose:** Manages all music and sound effects in the game.
+It allows other classes to access and control sound effects throughout the game.

+### MainMenu
+- **Purpose:** Handles the main menu interface, including the display of menu options and navigation.

+### PauseMenu
+- **Purpose:** Manages the pause menu, providing options like resume, settings, or exit when the game is paused.

+### GameBoardManager
+- **Purpose:** Controls the game board logic, including the layout, piece movements, and game state management.

+### UIManager
+- **Purpose:** Manages the user interface elements, coordinating between different screens and UI components.

+### YouWinScreen
+- **Purpose:** Displays the victory screen when a player wins, showing scores and options for next steps.

 ## Modified Java Classes:
 - List the Java classes you modified from the provided code base.
 Describe the changes you made and explain why these modifications were necessary.